software-t-rex/monospace/README.md

 If you think that this is not a good default feel free to contact us and explain why you think we should use other defaults.
 I'm always prone to change my mind about such decisions when there's good reasons to do so.

+## Contact us
+Have questions?
+Want to talk about monospace?
+Want announcements for new versions, You can join our discord server at https://discord.gg/WHdZkqh7gA

 ## Contributing
 monospace is open source software under the MIT license, and by contributing to it you accepts to release your code under the same License.
 Contributions are always welcomed and will be reviewed in the shortest amount of time as possible.
 If you decide to contribute, please make small organized commits that address one thing at a time, it will make it easier for us to review and accept your contribution.